-- When you are in the “Safe Mode,” copy your files to see if you can finish it successfully.
-If the files copied successfully, it means that a third-party software or startup item is causing the error.
-In that case, putting the PC in clean boot helps in identifying any 3rd party applications causing the error.
+- When you are in the “Safe Mode“, copy your files to see if you can finish them successfully.
+If the files are copied successfully, a third-party software or startup item is causing the error.
+In that case, putting the PC in clean boot helps identify any 3rd party applications causing the error.
 You can move further and disable or uninstall the faulty software.
-Follow the steps mentioned below to put the device in a clean boot state easily.
+Follow the steps below to easily put the device in a clean boot state.

-- Now, click on “OK” and select the option called “Restart.”
+- Now, click “OK” and select the “Restart” option.

 - Once the system reboots to a clean state, you can copy the files again.
 If this trick works, you should look for and uninstall the faulty application(s) immediately.

-- To get your PC out of the clean boot mode, repeat this process.
+- Repeat this process to get your PC out of the clean boot mode.
 Then, you should enable the options that are previously disabled.

 - Enter the CMD utility.
 To do this, press the Start button & enter the text CMD.
 Then, you should right-click on the Command Prompt icon.
-Then select the option “Run as Administrator.”
-When it comes to Windows 8 and newer, Press Windows Key and “X.” then, select the option called Command Prompt (Admin).
+Then select the option “Run as Administrator“.
+When it comes to Windows 8 and newer, Press Windows Key and “X“. and then select the Command Prompt (Admin) option.
 Hit the Accept button once it appears on the screen.

-- At the completion of the scan, restart the PC.
+- After the scan, restart the PC.
 Then, check if the issue is persisting.

 Please note that this method may take several hours to scan.